erdemklync/WeatherApp/README.md

 or

-download the APK file here.
+download the APK file <a href="https://github.com/erdemklync/WeatherApp/releases/tag/1.0">here</a>.
 </div>

 ## Contact